 Little A is in pain.
 Big A is jealous and struggles to communicate his needs.
 I am (beyond) frayed.

 And I am flawed.

 I feel guilty and awful for losing my temper.
 Physiologically, cortisol flooding the brain is not a pleasant sensation.
 Emotionally, conflict with Big A is wrenching, making him cry terribly.

 I am trying hard to let go of that guilt.
 Beating myself up doesn’t help.
 Guilt comes from an emotional place and I don’t operate well from there.
 Whether shouting in anger or wallowing in guilt I’m not thinking clearly.
 And my kid isn’t, either.

 I’m trying to look at this from a place of practicality rather than emotion.
-I don’t think my children are too precious to ever be subjected to such a shocking thing as a raised voice.
+I don’t think my children are too precious ever to be subjected to such a shocking thing as a raised voice.
 Life can be stressful and unpredictable; raised voices happen.

 To me, yelling has two strikes against it:

-- Everyone feels like trash afterwards
+- Everyone feels like trash afterward

 - As a way to teach, discipline, or communicate ideas yelling doesn’t work with Big A (except with safety, if he’s about to run in traffic I yell my damn head off)